johnshearing/SmartWallet/README.md

-## Smart Contract Wallet With Recovery Options
+## Cardano Smart Contract Wallet With Recovery Options
 **This approach was determined not viable.
 The use case and problem statement are still valid so it's worth a look.
 Other approaches using Zero Knowledge Proofs are currently being investigated.**